Moedrian/contens_for_blogs/raspberrypi_centos_config.md

 ## 5. A little server

 If you browse the package [list](http://mirror.centos.org/altarch/7/os/armhfp/Packages/) of CentOS-altarch-armhfp, and there is no php 7 available.
-But...
+But I found a solution [here](https://seven.centos.org/2018/01/php-7-2-for-centos-7-armhfp/)

 ```cmd
 cat > /etc/yum.repos.d/epel.repo << EOF